Sumner Welles: Resignation

 While Welles vacationed in Bar Harbor, Maine, "where he held to diplomatically correct silence", speculation continued for another month without official word from the White House or the State Department.
-Observers continued to focus on the Hull-Welles relationship and believed that Hull forced the President to choose between them to end "departmental cleavage".
+Observers continued to focus on the Hull–Welles relationship and believed that Hull forced the President to choose between them to end "departmental cleavage".
 Others read the situation politically and blamed FDR's "appeasement of Southern Democrats".
 Without confirming his resignation or speaking on the record, Welles indicated he would accept any new assignment the President proposed.
 Finally, on September 26, 1943, the President announced the resignation of Welles and the appointment of Edward R. Stettinius as the new Under-Secretary of State.
-He accepted Welles' resignation with regret and explained that Welles was prompted to leave government service because of "his wife's poor health".
-Welles' letter of resignation was not made public as was customary and one report concluded, "The facts of this situation remained obscure tonight."
+He accepted Welles's resignation with regret and explained that Welles was prompted to leave government service because of "his wife's poor health".
+Welles's letter of resignation was not made public as was customary and one report concluded, "The facts of this situation remained obscure tonight."
 Time summarized the reaction of the press: "Its endorsement of Sumner Welles was surprisingly widespread, its condemnation of Franklin Roosevelt and Cordell Hull surprisingly severe."
 It also described the resignation's impact: "In dropping Sumner Welles [Hull] had dropped the chief architect of the US's Good Neighbor Policy in South America, an opponent of those who would do business with Fascists on the basis of expediency, a known and respected advocate of U.S. cooperation in international affairs.
 The U.S. still awaits a clarification of its foreign policy and the forced resignation of Sumner Welles made an already murky issue even more obscure."